The purpose of this policy is to guide in the selection of materials and to inform the public about the principles upon which selections are made.

 The Basehor Community Library will use interlibrary loan to provide materials that cannot be added to the collection because of space and/or budget.
 This is not designed to substitute for providing books and other materials in constant demand.
 The library will cooperate with the Kansas State Library and the Regional Systems to provide interlibrary loan as an essential service to library users.

 VII.
 Gifts, Donations, and Memorials

 Gifts or donations of books or other materials will be accepted by the library with the understanding that they may be used or disposed of as the library determines as appropriate.
 This will be determined by using the same criteria set forth in the policy for the selection of library materials.
-Gifts or donations that are not added to the collection will be placed in the Friends of the Library book sale.
+Gifts or donations that are not added to the collection will be placed in the library book sale.

 VIII.
 Weeding (Deselecting) Materials

 Weeding (deselecting) is an ongoing process with the goal of maintaining the quality of library resources.
 Materials that are outdated, worn, damaged, duplicated, inaccurate, or no longer in demand may be removed from the collection on a regular basis.
 The library staff with the general direction and supervision of the Library Director will be solely responsible for the weeding (deselecting) materials from the collection.